plone/training/chapter04.rst

 Example:

-* right: add static portlet "Sponsors".
+* Add a static portlet "Sponsors" on the right side.
+* Remove the news-portlet and add a new one on the left side.

 Viewlets